Who is this article for?

 Code42 for Enterprise users must manually remove these files from the backup file selection.

 Lightroom creates preview files for your photos, and these previews can grow to be several hundred gigabytes (GB) in size over time.
-We do not recommend backing up these files for several reasons:
+There are two reasons to avoid backing up these files:

 - Previews are nonessential cache files.
 Previews are a great feature of Lightroom and can help speed up Lightroom's workflow, but they are built or rebuilt automatically as needed.
 If Lightroom detects a preview is missing or out-of-date, it simply creates a new preview.
 If your Lightroom data needs to be restored, preview files will not serve any practical use.